 Applicants to the program must have knowledge of the scope of speech-language pathology practice.
 This knowledge will be demonstrated in one of two ways:

-- The applicant must complete the requirements for a baccalaureate degree in communication sciences and disorders from a regionally accredited institution OR
+The applicant must complete the requirements for a baccalaureate degree in communication sciences and disorders, speech-language pathology, speech and hearing sciences or an equivalent discipline from a regionally accredited institution OR

 A cumulative GPA of at least 3.0 is required.
 This minimum GPA is based on ALL college-level work.